Last time, we discussed the importance of advance planning when

 An in-house design manager must continually justify the existence of the department by quantifying and communicating the ultimate value to the organization of the great work being produced.

 Section: Tools and Resources -

-in-house design, in-house issues, INitiative, project management
+in-house design, project management, INitiative

 What can you do to keep your design business healthy during an economic downturn?
 Perkins offers six smart strategies to help you cope.